artsiomkorzun/1brc-walkthrough/Walkthrough.md

 ### 24 - Subprocess

-The last, but not the least, optimization is related to unmaping a file.
+Last but not least, an optimization is related to unmapping a file.
-The munmap call takes around 150-200 ms and cannot be parallelized, because it takes a process-wide lock.
+The `munmap` call takes around 150-200 ms and cannot be parallelized, because it takes a process-wide lock.
-There are several options of how to mitigate this cost:
+There are several options of how to reduce this cost:
- * Coming back to plain IO and copy pages to user space - copy overhead.
+ * Come back to plain IO - copy overhead.
- * Having main thread to unmap pages while the processing threads are working - cpu contention.
+ * Make the main thread unmap pages while the other threads are processing - CPU contention.
- * Having a subprocess to return the result and start unmaping in the background - an orphan left alone :(
+ * Create a subprocess to return the result and start unmapping in the background - an orphan left alone :(

 We go with the option #3: